Colonial Secretary's papers 1822-1877

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

 Letters in this series relate to relationships between settlers, government officials and the traditional owners they encountered.
-They include: Aboriginal outrages in the Gayndah district, reports of the murder of two shepherds and theft of two large flocks of sheep by Aboribinal groups in the Dawson River region ; Bunya Bunya, an area where Aboriginal people gathered for the traditional gatthering and Bunya nut harvest ; the delayed arrival of Native Police in the Maranoa district - incidents of killing a man and large numbers of bullocks, cattle, and sheep being targeted ; altercations with Aboriginal people in the Chinchilla and Condamine regions, along with requests for a permanent presence of Native Police.
+They include: Aboriginal outrages in the Gayndah district, reports of the murder of two shepherds and theft of two large flocks of sheep by Aboriginal groups in the Dawson River region ; Bunya Bunya, an area where Aboriginal people gathered for the traditional gatthering and Bunya nut harvest ; the delayed arrival of Native Police in the Maranoa district - incidents of killing a man and large numbers of bullocks, cattle, and sheep being targeted ; altercations with Aboriginal people in the Chinchilla and Condamine regions, along with requests for a permanent presence of Native Police.

 Also noted is a report on the drowning of harbour pilot James Hexton near Moreton Island, and the rescue of his boat crew by an Aboriginal man who was onboard ; medical practitioners willing to provide care for Aboriginal people in the district ; proposal to establish reserves for Aboriginal people in areas with water and traditional food supplies.